neondatabase/website/content/docs/connect/cold-starts.md

 ## Conclusion

-Cold starts can be a challenge in a system that balances cost-effectiveness with performance.
-However, with the right strategies, you can significantly reduce their impact and ensure your application delivers a consistently high level of performance.
-The best solution often involves a combination of these strategies, so experiment and find the perfect balance for your specific use case.
+With the right strategies, you can optimize your system to handle connection warmups, ensuring your application delivers a consistently high level of performance.
+The best solution often involves a combination of the strategies outlined above, so experiment and find the right configuration for your specific use case.